chucksellick/factorio-portal-research/src/README.md

 Note: This is still a work in progress but has plenty of functional gameplay already.
 Recipes are unfortunately changing quite a bit between releases.
 The biggest problem is the GUI which is taking a lot of work!

 Planned features include a variety of new satellite types to launch such as probes, spy satellites, research stations, a defense grid, and orbital mining lasers!
 New ways to transfer resources between your base and your asteroid outposts, such as orbital drops and a space shuttle network.
+Reusable rockets!
 More fun stuff to happen in space!
 And perhaps one day the ultimate crowning achievement, the Space Elevator.

 ## Guide